Mitchel-Okonjo/Admin_dashboard/README.md

-A simple Dashbord project made with HTML and CSS using both Grid and flexbox layouts.
+A simple Admin Dashboard project made with HTML and CSS using both Grid and flexbox layouts.
+View the page through [this link.](https://mitchel-okonjo.github.io/Admin_dashboard/)